rbetzler/fun-times-in-python/README.md

 # fun-times-in-python

-a repo for hip, ironic projects in (mostly) python
+a repo for web scraping, data wrangling, data science, and the like